wachaon/wes/docs/README.en.md

 ## *es module*

 *Chakra* , which is the execution engine of the script, interprets the syntax such as `imoprt` , but it cannot be executed as it is because the processing method as `cscript` is not defined.
-In *wes* , by adding *babel* to the built-in module, it is executed while sequentially transpiling to the *es module* .
+In *wes* , by adding *babel* to the built-in module, we are executing it while sequentially transpiling to the *es module* .
 As a result, the processing overhead and the *wes.js* file are bloated as a cost.

-Modules described by *es module* are also converted to `require()` by transpile, so *ActiveX* calls are also possible.
+Modules described by *es module* are also transpiled to `require()` , so *ActiveX* calls are possible.
 However, it does not support the module file encoding specification in *es module* .
 All are read by automatic guessing.

 To load it as an *es module* , set the extension to `.mjs` or the `"type"` field of `package.json` to `"module"` .